 Taking the step to "reach our" for support from a professional counsellor is a positive step forward and a sign of inner strength, although at this initial stage it may not feel like it at this time.

-I am a warm, caring person and practitioner offering counselling and psychotherapy to adults and young people from the age of 16.
+I am a warm, caring person and practitioner offering counselling and psychotherapy to adults and young people.
 I am a qualified counsellor and psychotherapist and a registered member of the British Association of Counsellors and Psychotherapists, and although my qualifications and professional body membership are vital "rubber stamps" of approval, it is the quality of the therapeutic relationship between you as my client and myself as a therapist that is at the heart of my practice.

 My private practice is run from my therapy room based from my home, where I offer a relaxed, informal space where you will be listened to without judgment and in confidence.
 Whatever the difficulties you are experiencing we can explore together, at your pace, building up trust, a crucial component for deepening our relationship and necessary for the healing process, growth and towards change.
 As an Integrative Practitioner I will offer varying techniques and ways of expressing and exploring feelings that will be suited to you, this approach aims to help you make sense of your present experience and enable you to move forward in a safe and supportive way.

 Training, qualifications & experience